MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 ## Host custom UWP XAML controls

-> [!IMPORTANT]
-> To host a custom UWP XAML control, you must have the source code for the control so you can compile against it in your application.

-If you want to host a custom UWP XAML control (either a control you define yourself or a control provided by a 3rd party), you must perform the following additional tasks in addition to the process described in the [previous section](#host-uwp-xaml-controls).
+If you want to host a custom UWP XAML control (either a control you define yourself or a control provided by a 3rd party), you must have the source code for the control so you can compile against it in your application.
+Then, you must perform additional tasks in addition to the process described in the [previous section](#host-uwp-xaml-controls) to generate the metadata necessary to host the control.

+The following instructions refer to examples for C++ Win32 applications.
+For instructions and examples for a WPF or Windows Forms application, see [these instructions](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost#add-a-custom-uwp-control).

+1. Add a UWP application project to your solution and add the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package to this project.

-1. Define a custom type that derives from [**Windows.UI.Xaml.Application**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.application) and also implements [**IXamlMetadataProvider**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.markup.ixamlmetadataprovider).
+2. Define a custom `Application` type that derives from the **Microsoft.Toolkit.Win32.UI.XamlApplication** class exposed by the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package.
 This type acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

-2. Call the [**GetXamlType**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.markup.ixamlmetadataprovider.getxamltype) method of your root metadata provider when the type name of the UWP XAML control is assigned (this could be assigned in code at run time, or you might choose to enable this to be assigned in the Visual Studio Properties window).

-    For examples, see the following code files:
-      * **C++ Win32:** See the [XamlApplication.cpp](https://github.com/marb2000/XamlIslands/blob/master/19H1_Insider_Samples/CppWin32App_With_Island/Microsoft.UI.Xaml.Markup/XamlApplication.cpp) code file in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/tree/master/19H1_Insider_Samples/CppWin32App_With_Island).
+For an example for a C++ Win32 application, see the `App.idl`, `App.h`, and `App.cpp` code files in the [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp) project in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App).

-      * **WPF and Windows Forms**: See the [XamlApplication.cs](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/blob/master/Microsoft.Toolkit.Win32.UI.XamlHost/XamlApplication.cs) and [UWPTypeFactory.cs](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/blob/master/Microsoft.Toolkit.Win32.UI.XamlHost/UWPTypeFactory.cs) code files in the Windows Community Toolkit.
-These files are part of the shared implementation of the **WindowsXamlHost** classes for WPF and Windows Forms, which help illustrate how to use the UWP XAML hosting API in those types of apps.
+2. Call the **Initialize** method of the **Microsoft.Toolkit.Win32.UI.XamlApplication** class in your custom `Application` type.
+For an example for a C++ Win32 application, see the [App.cpp](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App/MyApp/App.cpp) code file the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App).

 3. Integrate the source code for the custom UWP XAML control into your host application solution, build the custom control, and use it in your application.
-For instructions for a WPF or Windows Forms application, see [these instructions](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost#add-a-custom-uwp-control).
-For an example for a C++ Win32 application, see the [Microsoft.UI.Xaml.Markup](https://github.com/marb2000/XamlIslands/tree/master/19H1_Insider_Samples/CppWin32App_With_Island/Microsoft.UI.Xaml.Markup) and [MyApp](https://github.com/marb2000/XamlIslands/tree/master/19H1_Insider_Samples/CppWin32App_With_Island/MyApp) projects in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/tree/master/19H1_Insider_Samples/CppWin32App_With_Island).
+For an example for a C++ Win32 application, see the following projects in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App):
+    * [SampleUserControl](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleUserControl): This project implements a custom UWP XAML control named `MyUserControl` that contains a text box, several buttons, and a combo box.
+    * [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp): This project includes custom `Application` type and other components mentioned in the previous steps.
+    * [SampleCppApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleCppApp): This is the C++ Win32 app project that hosts the custom UWP XAML control in a XAML Island.

 ## Troubleshooting